 Many people with CF need to have intensive daily chest physiotherapy to break up the build-up of mucus in the lungs.
 Some people are also helped by inhaled medicines that can open up the airways and make mucus thinner and easier to cough up.
 They also need frequent antibiotics to treat chest infections.

 Most people with CF will also take up to 40 enzyme replacement tablets each day to aid digestion.
 They must also follow high-energy diets with added vitamins and salt.

 Vaccinations against influenza and pneumococcal disease are also recommended for people with cystic fibrosis.

-Regular visits to CF clinics, hospitalisation and antibiotic treatment are common for people with CF. People with severe disease may require a lung transplant.
+Regular visits to CF clinics, hospitalisation and antibiotic treatment are common for people with CF.

 A: CF is not curable at this time, but with today's improved treatment most people with CF are able to lead reasonably normal and productive lives.
-A great amount of time and energy is being directed to raising money to find new and improved ways of treating CF and of finally gaining control of the condition.